nathanziarek/pigment/README.md

 # Pigment

 Pigment is a collection of JS functions for creating and modifying colors.
-While many libraries like this exist, none did wuite what I wanted, so I started collecting bits and pieces here.
+While many libraries like this exist, none did quite what I wanted, so I started collecting bits and pieces here.

 # Convert